AtlasOfLivingAustralia/ala-labs/README.md

 4. Edit the CSS style of the element(s) in `theme.css`

 The `class` of the html element identifies the name of the CSS style element.
-In this example, `class = "text-container"` identifies the CSS property style the container that text is held within on the web page, and `class = "text"` identifies the CSS property that styles the text "My Text".
+In the following example, `class = "text-container"` identifies the name of the CSS style element of the container holding our text element, and `class = "text"` identifies the CSS style element that styles the text "My Text".

 ```{html, eval = FALSE}
 <div class = "text-container">